Skip to main content

 Crystal Grids

-Use Celestite as the center stone in a grid for peace, spiritual connection, or angelic communication.
-Pair with Selenite and Angelite for a powerful angelic contact grid, or combine with Amethyst and Labradorite for a dream work and spiritual exploration formation.
-Celestite's high vibration makes it an excellent transmitter stone that broadcasts peaceful, celestial energy throughout the grid.
+Use Celestite as the center stone in a grid for peace or spiritual connection.
+Pair it with Selenite and Angelite for angelic contact work, or with Amethyst and Labradorite for dream exploration.
+It broadcasts a calm, clear energy that holds a grid together well.

 How Do You Cleanse & Charge Celestite?